• Skip to primary navigation

 You treat this dough like you would biscuit dough, cutting in the butter and not handling the dough any more than you have to.

-Combine all the dry ingredients in a food processor and then add chunks of cold butter and process until you have pea size clumps of butter.
-Alternatively you can cut in the butter with a pastry cutter.
+Process until you have pea size clumps of butter, just like with biscuits.
+Alternatively you can cut in the butter with a pastry cutter in a large bowl.

-Add cold buttermilk and process just until it comes together.
+Add cold buttermilk and process just until it comes together and a shaggy dough forms.
 Form it into a disc and chill for 1 hour.

 Pro tip: Your biscuits will remain lighter and fluffier if you don’t overmix your dough.
 Once the ingredients are incorporated, form it into a disc and resist the urge to combine it further.

-Press the dough into a nine inch square baking pan and brush with a little cream and sprinkle with flaky salt.
-Bake for about 35 minutes.
+Press the dough into a nine inch square baking pan lined with parchment paper.

 The result is a fluffy and light biscuit-like pan of cheesy cornbread.
 It’s so moist and buttery that you don’t need any butter on top.

-The slightly sweet dough creates an amazing biscuit that seems to go with anything.
+The slightly sweet dough creates an amazing biscuit that seems to go with anything adn it won’t crumble apart when eat it.

 • A slab of butter with some honey drizzled on each side of the halved biscuit is delicious.